 Column C conditions precedent are for the benefit of the Clean Energy Regulator and the seller and may only be waived or deferred with the consent of both.

-If any of the project(s) included in the offer are:
+Some of the project(s) included in the offer may be:

 The conditions precedent expiry date is the final date that all conditions precedent must be fulfilled or waived.
 The contract will automatically lapse if all conditions precedent are not fulfilled or waived by the conditions precedent expiry date.